-In most cases where the model is an integral assembly (i.e., wings and tail permanently commented to the fuselage) it will pay to cover the fuselage, wings and tailplane before cementing these This avoids components together. awkward working areas in trying to finish the wing covering flush against the fuselage on the root rib, and then finish that panel of the fusclage covering on the wing, etc. If the covered parts are likely to be handled a lot during assembly, then they should be watersprayed and given a single coat of dopc first.
+In most cases where the model is an integral assembly (i.e., wings and tail permanently cemented to the fuselage) it will pay to cover the fuselage, wings and tailplane before cementing these components together.
+This avoids awkward working areas in trying to finish the wing covering flush against the fuselage on the root rib, and then finish that panel of the fusclage covering on the wing, etc. If the covered parts are likely to be handled a lot during assembly, then they should be watersprayed and given a single coat of dope first.
 Otherwise waterspraying and doping can be left until after assembly.